jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 ([Check it out!](https://godbolt.org/z/Pr48e7Kja))

-My gripe with this is that it generated a shift instruction `shr` which is in fact not necessary.
-GCC thinks that $k$ must be at least $67$ (which is why it shifted by $3$-bits, after throwing away the $64$-bit lower half), but actually $k=64$ is fine with the magic number $m=1844674407370955162$ thanks to the bound on $n$, in which case we do not need this additional shifting.
+My gripe with this is the generation of a superfluous `shr` instruction.
+GCC seems to think that $k$ must be at least $67$ (which is why it shifted by $3$-bits, after throwing away the $64$-bit lower half), but actually $k=64$ is fine with the magic number $m=1844674407370955162$ thanks to the bound on $n$, in which case we do not need this additional shifting.

 How about clang?
-Clang currently does not seem to understand this new language feature `assume`, but it has an equivalent language extension `__builtin_assume`.
-So I tried with that:
+Unlike GCC, clang currently does not seem to understand this new language feature `assume`.
+But it has an equivalent language extension `__builtin_assume`, so I tried with that:
 ```cpp
 std::uint64_t div(std::uint64_t n) {
     __builtin_assume(n < 10000000000);